rl-institut/open_plan/docs/view_components/flow_chart.rst

 * Clickable, identical buttons
 * Ribbon shaped, clickable icons/buttons placed sequentially as per the simulation progression order.
 * Each button is a step in the simulation process
-* Initially, only the first step (or button) is highlighted in a certain color, which notifies the user that the view associated with that step has to be fulfilled (provided with values for the parameters in that view-component) before they can progress to further steps.
-* Rest of the buttons are greyed out.
-* All the buttons for which the requirements of the associated simulation steps have been fulfilled turn green (or a different color).
+* Each step has to be completed one at a time.
+Once a step has met its minimum requirements, the button of the next step becomes clickable.
+Therefore, the user can come back to the steps he has already seen but he cannot click a random step.

 Actions
 ^^^^^^^